hadarsonego/vagrant_nginx_chef/README.md

 B.http://www.vagrantbox.es/

-You can see that in the vagrantfile i tell the vagrant to use this box (ubuntu/trusty64) in these lines. (these lines of code will accually go and download the box automaticlly).
+You can see that in the vagrantfile i tell the vagrant to use this box (ubuntu/trusty64) in these lines.
+(these lines of code will all so go and download the box automaticlly).

 ```
 Vagrant.configure(2) do |config|